seasamgo/minimal-mistakes/_posts/2018-06-11-quantly-2018_hackathon.md

 ---
-permalink: /about/
-type: posts
+layout: posts
-title: Quantly 2018 Astropreneurship Hackathon
+title: "Quantly 2018 Astropreneurship Hackathon"
-layout: single
 excerpt: A biofeedback device that uses LiDAR and EEG to improve localization and orientation in microgravity environments
-last_modified_at:
-toc: true
+date: 2018-06-11
 author_profile: true
 ---